Moving to Spain

 As a family member of an individual already resident in Spain under the Withdrawal Agreement:

 To be able to apply for residency for the first time under the scope of the Withdrawal Agreement, you must be able to demonstrate you lived legally in Spain before the end of 2020.
 This includes demonstrating sufficient healthcare cover within the first 90 days of the when you arrived date in Spain.
-Submitting an application in 2022, would mean you would also need to show continued residency throughout 2021.
+Submitting an application in 2023, would mean you would also need to show continued residency throughout 2021 and 2022.

-Please read our visa guides below for more details on specific visa requirements (Please see our visa guides below).
+Please read our visa guides below for more details on specific visa requirements.

 Arraigo Social - The Arraigo Social is a route to residency, if you have been living continuously in Spain and can prove it with evidence.
 You must also be able to provide evidence from the Town Hall, such as an: “informe de arraigo social” report.
 You must be able to show you have a sufficient economic income, or provide a work pre contract for a minimum of a year from a company or employer.
 You can also show existing links to family here in Spain.
 To apply for this you will also need a clean criminal record in both Spain and other countries where you have previously lived.